 As Ventidius celebrated his triumph in Rome, Antony seethed in Athens.

-Meanwhile, across the Euphrates in Parthia, King Orodes was in grief over the loss of his son and army.
-Orodes lost the will to speak and eat, and after several days, began to talk to Pacorus as if he was alive.
+Meanwhile, across the Euphrates in Parthia, King Orodes was grieving over losing his son and army.
+After several days, Orodes lost the will to speak and eat and began to talk to Pacorus as if he were alive.

 It was also during this time that the many wives of Orodes began to make bids as to why Orodes should choose their son for next in line to the throne.
-Each mother understood that there was this nasty habit in Parthia… once a new king was elected he would go out of his way to murder his brothers to secure the safety of his reign.
+Each mother understood that there was this nasty habit in Parthia… once a new king was elected, he would go out of his way to murder his brothers to secure the safety of his reign.

-Orodes eventually made his choice and settled on his son Phraates to succeed him.
-Soon after Phraates was chosen heir to the throne, he began plotting against his father Orodes.
+Orodes eventually chose and settled on his son Phraates to succeed him.
+Soon after Phraates was chosen heir to the throne, he began plotting against his father, Orodes.

-Phraates’ first attempt in murdering his father was with a poison called aconite.
+Phraates’ first attempt at murdering his father was with a poison called aconite.
 This failed due to Orodes suffering from a disease called dropsy (edema), which absorbed the poison and had little effect.
 Therefore, Phraates took a much easier route and strangled his father to death.
 To make sure his throne was safe, he murdered his thirty brothers and any of the nobility that detested him or questioned his motives for his acts of cruelty.
 Phraates was here to stay.

-But while Phraates went on a vicious campaign to secure his throne, Mark Antony, jealous of the success that Ventidius had against Parthia, was prepping and planning an invasion of his own.
+But while Phraates went on a vicious campaign to secure his throne, Mark Antony, jealous of Ventidius’s success against Parthia, was prepping and planning an invasion of his own.

-It was now Antony’s turn to avenge Crassus to fulfill Caesar’s dream.
+Antony’s turn was now to avenge Crassus to fulfill Caesar’s dream.

 By Cam Rea